TengMCing/PhD/Thesis/03-chap3.html.md

 Presenting a lineup to a model aligns closely with the lineup protocol.
 However, as the number of residual plots in a lineup increases, the resolution of the input image grows rapidly, posing challenges in training the model.
 We experimented with this approach in a pilot study, but the performance of the trained model was sub-optimal.

-Taking into account the implementation cost and the need for model interpretability, we used the single residual plot input format in this paper.
+Taking into account the implementation cost and the need for model interpretability, we used the single residual plot input format in this chapter.

 ### Output Formats